-As NSW’s first tertiary art school, we have led the way in studio-based visual arts practice and education since 1976, and we are still evolving and delivering innovative contemporary art programs that support the professional success of our graduates.
+As Sydney's first tertiary art school, we have led the way in studio-based visual arts practice and education since 1976, and we are still evolving and delivering innovative contemporary art programs that support the professional success of our graduates.

 We teach people how to become artists, curators and art writers active in national and international visual culture.
 Our academic staff believe studio-based learning is integral to any visual arts degree and understand the importance of working with practising artists, designers and craft specialists.
 Staff maintain professional profiles in their field with many exhibiting nationally and internationally.